Instructions for Getting Set Up for Bioinformatics Work

 ssh username@141.109.38.34

-2. Now, let’s make loggin in to the server easier by adding a shortcut called an alias to your configuration file.
-If you’re on Mac, your configuration file will probably be ~/.bash_profile, and if you’re on Linux/WSL, your configuration file will be ~/.bashrc.
+sshkeys to allow password-free access according to the instructions here. - Now, let’s make login in to the server easier by adding a shortcut called an alias to your configuration file.
+If you’re on Mac, your configuration file will probably be

-3. Let’s use a simple command-line text editor called vim to edit this file.
+vimto edit this file.
 To edit your configuration file with vim, run:

 vi ~/.bashrc